Celtic Kings: Rage of War: Gameplay

 There are two main factions, the Romans and the Gauls.
 These two factions are diverse from each other, in terms of gameplay.
 Their units are different, with the superior Roman technology, while the Gauls depend on their numbers.
 There is a third, non-playable faction, the Teutons, a nomadic people who live in tents throughout the map.
 If non-allied units get too close to the tent, the Teutons will engage them in combat.
 These tents can be captured by killing all the Teutons within proximity of the tent.

-There are two main resources in game play: food and gold.
+There are two main resources in gameplay: food and gold.
 Food is mainly produced from villages or can sometimes be bought or captured.
-Food is an important resource for keeping units alive, since they can starve, thus losing health, and weakening them in battle.
-Gold comes mainly from taxing the people of the cities, though it can also be captured or borrowed (with a significant interest rate).
+Food is an important resource for healing units and keeping them alive, since without it they can starve and lose health.
+Gold comes mainly from taxing the people of the cities, though it can also be captured, borrowed (with a significant interest rate), or earned with food trade or investments.
 It is used to produce and upgrade units.
 Unlike a traditional RTS, the player's resources are not "global".
-Mules and supply ships are used to transport resources between cities.
+Mules and supply ships are used to transport resources between cities or supply an army on the march.